- Our Work

-Jeff is the in-house counsel at Silverado Power, a utility-scale solar generation company.
-Prior to Silverado, Jeff was a senior fellow at UC Berkeley Law School where his research focused on law and policy-based solutions to achieve California's clean energy goals.
-He was also an attorney with the Natural Resources Defense Council where he engaged in litigation and regulatory advocacy to rebuild West Coast fisheries and protect marine habitat.
-A water enthusiast, Jeff swims in San Francisco Bay and enjoys surfing and exploring California’s coastline.
+Jeff serves as legal counsel for a renewable energy company that builds, owns and operates solar power facilities across North America.
+Previously, Jeff was a senior fellow at UC Berkeley Law School, where his research focused on law and policy-based solutions to achieve California's clean energy goals.
+He was also an attorney with the Natural Resources Defense Council, where he engaged in litigation and regulatory advocacy to rebuild West Coast fisheries and protect marine habitat.
+An open-water enthusiast, Jeff swims in San Francisco Bay and enjoys surfing and exploring California’s coastline.
 Jeff holds a J.D. from the University of Southern California and received his undergraduate degree from Cornell.

 Brian Drue – Treasurer

 Brian is a founding partner of Corporate Diligence Specialists, LLC, (“CDS”) a financial consulting firm providing due diligence and advisory services to private equity firms and strategic buyers on mergers & acquisitions transactions.
 Prior to the formation of CDS, Brian was in the Transaction Services group at PricewaterhouseCoopers, LLP in San Jose and Coopers & Lybrand, LLP in Los Angeles.
 Brian graduated with honors from University of California at Santa Barbara.
 He has served a variety of nonprofits over the years, with a primary focus on environmental advocacy and youth assistance and education.